-General Larval Description: Larval Cope’s Gray Treefrogs can easily be distinguished from all other tadpoles by the presence of red or orange pigmentation in the tail fin.
+Larval Description: Larval Cope’s Gray Treefrogs can easily be distinguished from all other tadpoles by the presence of red or orange pigmentation in the tail fin.
 Tadpoles also have a highly arching, mottled tail fin and lateral eyes.
-This bright coloration on the tail serves as a lure to direct predatory strikes away from the body and towards the tail.
+This bright coloration on the tail serves as a lure to direct predatory strikes from invertebrates away from the body and towards the tail.

-Habitat: Cope’s Gray Treefrogs can be found breeding in riparian wetlands or fishless ponds, or flooded agricultural fields near forests or other tree cover.
+Habitat: Cope’s Gray Treefrogs can be found breeding in riparian wetlands, fishless ponds, or flooded fields near forests or shelterbelts.
 Adults move to these wetlands to breed but then return to upland, forested habitats where they are difficult to detect.